naacl-org/naacl-2025-website/_pages/home.md

 .news-table tr td:nth-child(1) { font-weight: bold; width: 10em; }
 .notice--warning del { color: #888; }
 </style>
+| Dec 2, 2024 | An [ACL blog post on the NAACL+ACL+EMNLP workshop selection process](https://2025.aclweb.org/workshop-report/) is published
 | Oct 29, 2024 | The [Student Research Workshop](https://naacl2025-srw.github.io/) will happen on April 30, 2025
 | Oct 25, 2024 | [Visa information](/participants/visa-info/) is available
 | Oct 25, 2024 | [Blogpost](/blog/name-change/): NAACL 2025 is now the 2025 Annual Conference of the Nations of the Americas Chapter of the ACL